 - String cipher(rot-13)

 - Encrypt and decrypt a message with a key using xor gate

 Enumeration and Scanning

 Scanning and enumeration are critical steps to a penetration test.
 In this module, we’ll be using Go to enumerate and gather data about the network and scan ports, services, and banner grabbing.
 The most common tool to scan the ports and banner grabbing is Nmap but in this module, we’ll write our own tool to scan the hosts and detect the version of services that are active on the host.
 Then, we will implement TCP servers and clients and learn how to use these to write command and controls and backdoors.

 - Send HTTP request and work a response

 - Resolving the domain to IP and vice versa

 - MX records

-In this module, we'll be working with gopacket and libpcap to capture the network traffic, reading and writing from the pcap files and detecting network devices.
+In this module, we'll be working with gopacket and libpcap to capture the network traffic, gain usernames and passwords from the traffic, reading and writing from the pcap files, and detecting network devices.